-- o 2nd Year Enrollment, if income eligible - Transfers from Early Head Start - o Children referred by Child Protective Services (documentation required) - o Four year-olds who are income eligible, in income rank order - o Three year-olds who are income eligible, in income rank order
+- o 2nd Year Enrollment, if income eligible - o Transfers from Early Head Start - Children referred by Child Protective Services (documentation required) - o Four year-olds who are income eligible, in income rank order - o Three year-olds who are income eligible, in income rank order

-Within each priority, families with the lowest income ranking shall be admitted first.
-When two or more families have the same income ranking, priority is given in the following order:

-- the family with a child with special needs - the family that has been on the eligibility list for the longest time
+Within each priority families with the lowest income ranking shall be admitted first.
+When two or more families have the same income ranking, the family that has the child with exceptional needs shall be admitted first.
+If there is no family of the same income ranking with a child with special needs, the family that has been on the eligibility list for the longest time shall be admitted first.